Radiate crown

-A radiant or radiate crown, also known as a solar crown, sun crown, Eastern crown, or tyrant's crown, is a crown, wreath, diadem, or other headgear symbolizing the sun or more generally powers associated with the sun.
-Apart from the Ancient Egyptian form of a disc between two horns, it is shaped with a number of narrowing bands going outwards from the wearer's head, to represent the rays of the sun.
+A radiant or radiate crown, also known as a solar crown, sun crown, Eastern crown, or tyrant's crown, is a crown, wreath, diadem, or other headgear symbolizing the Sun or more generally powers associated with the Sun.
+It comprises a number of narrowing bands going outwards from the wearer's head, to represent the rays of the Sun.
 These may be represented either as flat, on the same plane as the circlet of the crown, or rising at right angles to it.

-History
+Egyptian

 In the iconography of ancient Egypt, the solar crown is taken as a disc framed by the horns of a ram or cow.
 It is worn by deities such as Horus in his solar or hawk-headed form, Hathor, and Isis.
 It may also be worn by pharaohs.

 In Ptolemaic Egypt, the solar crown could also be a radiate diadem, modeled after the type worn by Alexander the Great (as identified with the sun god Helios) in art from the mid-2nd century BC onward.
 It was perhaps influenced by contact with the Shunga Empire, and a Greco-Bactrian example is depicted at the great stupa of Bharhut.
 The first ruler of Egypt shown wearing this version of a solar crown was Ptolemy III Euergetes (246–222 BC).

+Solar crown of Helios

+Roman Empire

 In the Roman Empire, the solar crown was worn by Roman emperors, especially in association with the cult of Sol Invictus, influenced also by radiate depictions of Alexander.
-Although Augustus is shown wearing one in a posthumous coin, after his deification, and Nero on at least one coin while he was alive, it only became common, and sometimes usual, on coins in the 3rd century.
-Histories record that Gallienus at least wore an actual crown in public.
+Although a radiate crown is shown on Augustus in a posthumous coin issued after his deification, and on Nero on at least one coin while he was alive, it only became common, and sometimes usual, on coins in the 3rd century.
+Histories record that Gallienus, at least, wore an actual crown in public.
 The solar crown worn by Constantine, the first emperor to convert to Christianity, was reinterpreted as representing the "Holy Nails".

+Later use

-Much later, the radiate crown became associated with Liberty personified, usually in a form as though a circular disc with radiating rays in different directions was worn.
-This may first appear in the Great Seal of France from 1848 (and under subsequent French republics), and is best known from the Statue of Liberty.
-From the Renaissance on the ancient Colossus of Rhodes, a statue of Helios, was often shown with such a crown, although its appearance is now uncertain.
+From the Renaissance onward, the ancient Colossus of Rhodes, which was a statue of Helios, was often depicted with a radiate crown, although the statue's actual appearance is not known.
+The radiate crown became associated with Liberty personified, usually in a form of a circular disc with rays in different directions.
+The first appearance of Liberty in this guise may be in the Great Seal of France of 1848 and under subsequent French republics, and is best known from the Statue of Liberty (formally Liberty Enlightening the World), a gift from France to the United States of America.